Robh96/Evopt/README.md

 # evopt
-### User Friendly Black-Box Numerical Optimization
+### User Friendly Black-Box Numerical Optimization, Exploration, and Equation Discovery
-`evopt` is a package for efficient parameter optimization using the CMA-ES (Covariance Matrix Adaptation Evolution Strategy) algorithm.
+`evopt` is a package for efficient parameter optimization using the CMA-ES (Covariance Matrix Adaptation Evolution Strategy) algorithm, exploration using Sobol sequence sampling, and symbolic regression using PySR.
 It provides a user-friendly way to find the best set of parameters for a given problem, especially when the problem is complex, non-linear, and doesn't have easily calculable derivatives.
-It also includes PySR's symbolic regression engine to understand relationships between variables in the results.

 <div align="center">
   <img src="https://raw.githubusercontent.com/robh96/evopt/main/images/cover_img.png" alt="Optimization of the two parameter Ackley function." width="800">